Archived and Shelved Work

 Projects that stalled, what they aimed to do, and what remained worth carrying forward.

-These projects were not taken through to long-term execution, but each clarified something useful about feasibility, operating burden, or product-market fit.
+These projects did not become long-term flagships, but each clarified something about feasibility, operating burden, or the gap between an interesting idea and a workable one.

 Winter 2018